Wondering if you should get a new or used car?

 And back to my point on the idea that used cars are beat up, that’s only what comes to mind when you think of them.

-They will last you another 5 years so that you can build your portfolio and eventually get something you actually want.
+They will last you another 5 years to build your portfolio and eventually get something you want.

 3. I Got Approved!